gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

     - Complete implementation of project or examination
     - Configure checking tools and integrate them with GatorGrader
     - Confirm that all checks pass locally and in GitHub Actions
+- Instructor creates a solution with purposefully failing checks
+    - Use Alchemast to transform source code of the solution:
+        - Remove and/or weaken type annotations
+        - Remove method bodies, comments, and docstrings
+    - Confirm that all checks fail locally and in GitHub Actions

 ### Current Solutions and their Limitations